Questions and Answers

 Most teams travel to 5 meets during the winter and spring seasons with the first meet in January and the last meet in May.
 In the past, the 10 and under team participated in 4 of the 5 meets only.
 These meets typically occur in the Greater Toronto Area or the Ottawa area.
 The novice recreational team travels to 2 meets in the Greater Toronto Area.

-9. Do I have to volunteer as a parent if I want my daughter to swim with the club?
+9. Do I have to volunteer as a parent if I want my child to swim with the club?

-Because Sudbury Synchro is volunteer based, it is important to have as many parents as possible from the competitive and novice competitive teams help with an aspect of the club.
+Because Sudbury Artistic Swimming is volunteer based, it is important to have as many parents as possible from the competitive and novice competitive teams help with an aspect of the club.
 There are several positions available on the Parent Executive Committee.

 There are various other positions available that vary in terms of the commitment involved.
 Here is a list of various tasks completed by volunteer parents: